What are the different types of welding and which Is best?

 Our kin has been sticking pieces of metal together using forms of welding for thousands of years.
-But since the 19th century, many different techniques have been developed that have their own advantages and disadvantages over each other.
+But since the 19th century, many different techniques have been developed with advantages and disadvantages.

-Here, we explore what is actually meant by welding and discuss which types are the best for what purpose.
-We'll also introduce you a couple of artists who are doing some interesting work using welding.
+Here, we explore what welding means and discuss which types are the best for what purpose.
+We'll also introduce you to some artists doing exciting welding work.

-Welding is a fabrication process that uses high temperatures to melt and fuse parts together.
-However, it should be noted that pressure can also be used to aid the process or be used exclusively to produce a weld.
+Welding is a fabrication process that uses high temperatures to melt and fuse parts.
+However, it should be noted that pressure can also aid the process or be used exclusively to produce a weld.

-According to brighthubengineering.com, "the process of welding doesn't merely bond the two pieces together as in brazing and soldering, instead, it causes the metallic structures of the two pieces to join together and become one through the use of extreme heat and sometimes the addition of other metals or gases."
+According to brighthubengineering.com, "welding doesn't merely bond the two pieces together as in brazing and soldering.
+Instead, it causes the metallic structures of the two pieces to join together and become one through extreme heat and sometimes the addition of other metals or gases."

-It is usually distinguished from lower temperature metal fusing techniques like brazing or soldering, which do not usually melt the base metal.
+It usually differs from metal-fusing methods that use lower temperatures, like brazing or soldering, which typically do not melt the base metal.

-Most welding processes will also require some form of shielding to protect both the main components and filler from being oxidized during the process.
+Most welding processes will also require some form of shielding to protect the main components and filler from being oxidized.

 Welding can be performed using various energy sources.
-Examples include, a gas flame (powered by a chemical like acetylene), an electric arc (electrical), laser, an electron beam, friction, and ultrasound.
-There are various welding techniques that fit open air, underwater, and even space settings.
+Examples include a gas flame (powered by a chemical like acetylene), an electric arc (electrical), a laser, an electron beam, friction, and ultrasound.
+Various welding techniques fit open air, underwater, and even space settings.

 What are the types of welding?

 Welding has been used in metallurgy for millennia.
-Although, forge welding, in which blacksmiths join iron and steel by heating and hammering was the only viable technique for a while.
-This all changed in the 19th century when more advanced methods like arc-welding and oxyfuel welding were developed.
+Although, forge welding, in which blacksmiths join iron and steel by heating and hammering, was the only viable technique.
+This changed in the 19th century when more advanced methods like arc welding and oxyfuel welding were developed.

-Welding equipment review platform Welder Station lists some of the most common welding processes as:
+Welding equipment review platform Welder Station lists some of the most common welding processes:

 - MIG Welding - Gas Metal Arc Welding (GMAW)